git-pull/tao-of-tmux/manuscript/00-foreward.md

 ## Donations

-I do offer my learning material for free on the internet, as well as maintain several open source projects.
-If you'd like to support my day-to-day open source participation please check out <http://www.git-pull.com/support.html>
+If you enjoy my learning material or my open source software projects, please consider a donation.
+They go directly to me and are not squandered.
+Visit
-for ways to contribute.
+<http://www.git-pull.com/support.html> for ways to contribute.

 ## Available Formats